Koldar/crashc/wiki/04_MultipleFiles.md

 Multiple files on crashC
 ========================

 Setupping multiple files in crashC is super easy!
-You need to have a "register" source file containing `TESTS_END` and `TESTS_START` macros.
+You **need** to have a "register" source file containing `TESTS_END` and `TESTS_START` macros.
-There you normally add all the testsuites as per usual.
-The only condition is that you include "crashC" header in every testing file.
+There you normally add all the testsuites as per usual: be sure to include "crashC" header in this "register" source file!
 For example:

     //this is the file allTests.c (aka the "register" source file)
     #include<crashC.h>